stormpath/stormpath-dotnet-owin-middleware/README.md

 8. **Set Up the View Renderer**

-  The `Stormpath.Owin.Common.Views.Precompiled` package includes a set of pre-built views that you can use without taking a dependency on Razor.
+  The `Stormpath.Owin.Views.Precompiled` package includes a set of pre-built views that you can use without taking a dependency on Razor.
 You'll need to write a small rendering class to provide these to the middleware:

   ```csharp
   public class SimpleViewRenderer : IViewRenderer